rbw/aiosnow/docs/examples/full.rst

 - Create an event loop for running the `main()` coroutine
 - Define a Resource Schema
-- Show common Snow CRUD operations
+- Use common Snow CRUD operations

 *Full example – Schema definition, invocation, operations*